 The Pennsylvania workforce development system extends far beyond the core programs to include programs administered by numerous state agencies and quasi-governmental entities.
-An overview of major partners and programs is included on page 43.
+An overview of major partners and programs is included on page 45.
 Core and partner programs will collaborate to ensure that resources are leveraged and services are not duplicated.

 An interagency work group has been established and meets on a regular basis to consider ideas, discuss agency initiatives and goals and how partner agencies can help in achieving them, and share best practices.
+The interagency work group is an ad hoc group comprised of executive and program level staff from the Departments of Aging, Education, Human Services, Labor & Industry, Agriculture, Community and Economic Development, Military and Veterans Affairs, and Corrections, as well as the Governor's Office.
+The work group is coordinated by the Governor's Office and led by the Deputy Secretary of Workforce Development within the Department of Labor & Industry.
 Additionally, DHS, DCED and the Department of Agriculture have recently added Special Assistants focused on workforce development initiatives, all of whom participate in the interagency work group and help in facilitating alignment of activities.

 The State WDB is another body that works to promote alignment and collaboration across programs.
 The Secretaries of L&I, DCED, DHS, PDE and the Department of Agriculture all serve on the Board.
-Other agency secretaries are invited to participate in Board meetings when populations they serve are expected to be discussed, such as the Secretary of the DOC for discussions involving ex-offenders and reentry programs, the Secretary of Aging when discussing older workers or the Secretary of the DMVA for discussions involving veterans.
+Other agency secretaries are invited to participate in Board meetings when populations they serve are expected to be discussed, such as the Secretary of the DOC for discussions involving ex-offenders and re-entry programs, the Secretary of Aging when discussing older workers or the Secretary of the DMVA for discussions involving veterans.
 In addition to its other committees, the State WDB will retain a Youth Standing Committee that will provide leadership and information to Pennsylvania's local youth standing committees in promoting greater connections between workforce development boards, community organizations with experience and expertise in youth workforce preparation, and the young people that they serve.